Merck/Line-of-Therapy-Algorithm/README.md

 ## Getting Started

 ##### NOTE: The Line of Therapy Algorithm is not responsible for cohort selection or eligible drug selection.
 This pre-processing step should be done by the user before any input to the algorithm **

+##### NOTE: The doucmentation is written in the perspective of R. However, the Python version is coded similarily to the R version and so the documentation here should suffice **

 To use the code:
 1. Open rwToT_LOT_main.R